How to Calculate FCFE from Net Income

-The Free Cash Flow to Equity (FCFE) can be calculated from Net Income. is the amount of cash generated by a company that can be potentially distributed to the company’s shareholders.
-When using a intrinsic valuation method such as the Discounted Cash Flow (DCF) valuation model, an analyst can use FCFE as the business cash flow generating ability.
+Free Cash Flow to Equity (FCFE) can be calculated using net income as well as using the Free Cash Flow to the Firm (FCFF) formula.
+It is the amount of cash generated by a company that can be potentially distributed to the company’s shareholders.
+When using an intrinsic valuation method such as the Discounted Cash Flow (DCF) valuation model, an analyst can use FCFE as the business’ cash flow generating ability.

-The FCFE is different from the Free Cash Flow to Firm (FCFF), which indicates the amount of cash generated to all holders of the company’s securities (both investors and lenders).
+The FCFE is different from the free cash flow to the firm (FCFF), which indicates the amount of cash generated to all holders of the company’s securities (both investors and lenders).

 FCFE from Net Income Formula